 Apple’s confirmed the next version of iPadOS and iPadOS 14 is heading to all iPadOS 13-powered iPad models in the fall.
 If you don’t want to wait that long to try out Apple’s new features, you don’t have to.
 The company’s put the operating system into beta testing ahead of the final release.

-There are some great reasons to try the iPadOS 14 beta today.
-The software is packed to the brim with new features including Widgets on the Home Screen, improvements to Messages, and a whole lot more.
+There are some great reasons to try the iPadOS 14 beta on your iPad today.
+You can help Apple squash bugs and the software is packed to the brim with new features including Widgets on the Home Screen, improvements to Messages, and a whole lot more.

-Trying new features ahead of their official release is exciting, but note that there are also some great reasons to avoid the iPadOS 14 beta.
+Trying new features ahead of their official release is exciting, but there are also some great reasons to avoid the iPadOS 14 beta.

-Apple’s pre-release software is typically plagued with issues and the iPadOS 14 beta is no different.
-We’re hearing about bugs and performance issues.
+Apple’s pre-release software is typically plagued with issues and the iPadOS 14 beta isn’t any different.
+We’re hearing about various bugs and performance issues.

 If you run into problems on the beta, you can always jump back down to iPadOS 13.
-However, you can only downgrade to iPadOS 13.5.1.
-You can’t go back to anything older than iPadOS 13.5.1 which means moving to iPadOS 14 beta is a pretty big decision for those running iPadOS 13.5 or older.
+However, you can only downgrade to iPadOS 13.7.
+You can’t go back to older versions of iPadOS 13 which means moving to iPadOS 14 beta is a pretty big decision for those of you running iPadOS 13.6.1 and below.

 Apple will make improvements to iPadOS 14 over time and a lot of you will want to wait for the additional polish that should arrive with future versions of the beta.
 And plenty of others should skip the beta and hang back on iPadOS 13.